Matterwiki/Matterwiki/README.md

   ```
   NODE_ENV=production PORT=8000 pm2 start index.js --name "matterwiki"
   ```
-  `NODE_ENV` has two values at this point, `dev` and `production`.
-Make sure you checkout the [amazing API of PM2](http://pm2.keymetrics.io/docs/usage/cluster-mode/) for full control of this setup.
+  `NODE_ENV` could take one of these two values, `dev` and `production`.
+Make sure you checkout the [API of PM2](http://pm2.keymetrics.io/docs/usage/cluster-mode/) for full control of this setup.
 However, if you're just looking to test this, `node index.js` should do the trick.
 6. Head to `yoururl.com/#/setup` and create the Admin account.

   _Replace yoururl.com with your URL.
 If you're running locally, replace with `localhost:5000`_